rlzv/Test-Elysian/README.md

 # Test-Elysian

 The system involves several key entities: Pharmacy, Product, Order, and OrderLine.
 The application includes functionalities to record orders from pharmacies, track products, and generate various reports based on the data.
 The database is set up and initialized using schema.sql and data.sql scripts.
 These scripts define the database schema and insert data.
+Most of the logic is done in ReportController and ReportService.

 Entities: